stackup-wallet/accessctl/README.md

 bool valid = P256.verifySignature(userOpHash, r, s, x, y);
 ```

-If the signature is valid, we return a success response and proceed to the execution phase of a `UserOperation`.
+If the signature is valid, it return a success response and proceed to the execution phase of a `UserOperation`.

 ## `IAMValidator` interface